 Jul 12, 2021 Harnessing the dark side Optical singularities could be used for a wide range of applications from super resolution imaging to optical trapping Applied Physics, Optics / Photonics,

-Jan 13, 2021 Robotic swarm swims like a school of fish Fish-inspired robots coordinate movements without any outside control Robotics,
+Jan 13, 2021 Robotic swarm swims like a school of fish Fish-inspired robots coordinate movements without any outside control Research, Robotics,

 Mar 29, 2017 Solving the mystery of the Arctic’s green ice New model explains blooms of phytoplankton growing under Arctic sea ice